portikM/portimaksym.com/content/articles/building-design-system-at-kong.md

 ## Outro

-Implementation of design system cannot be treated as event but rather a process.
+Implementation of a design system cannot be treated as an event but rather a process.
 In the future we will be dealing with more challenges scaling and solidifying it.
 However, I am proud of what our team has accomplished so far and value the lessons we learned.